jdevoo/admin-on-rest-demo-java-rest/README.md

 ## Back-End

-This backend implementation is a considerable effort to migrate away from Headless Drupal (PHP) to Java Spring backend/MySQL using admin-on-rest as front-end.
+This backend implementation is the result of considerable effort to use admin-on-rest as front-end but migrate away from Headless Drupal backend (PHP) to Java Spring backend/MySQL.
 The main reasons including: lack of versioning for backend changes (we had to take data dumps and keep a txt with Drupal changes), time consuming configuration of Views involving many entities and fields, in need of many (some times non-existing) Plugins to do common things, not native REST implementation, queries involving a ton of tables due to Drupal field reusability among different nodes, difficulty combining drupal tables with flat tables for big-data and analytics, etc..

 ## Configuration